-- We have trained over 100 local teachers since inception across primary and secondary phases including hard to recruit subjects suchas science, maths and English in response tolocal partner needs. - Our Trust school and Teamworks system leaders are active in delivering on the SCITT programme and we utilise specialist subject links to our local HEI (Huddersfield University) - We are working with over 50 local schools who support local delivery, mentoring and placement - these all gain from partnership professional dialogue and updates specifically through our online platforms. - High quality mentor development programme to drive up standards of teaching and learning beyond the classroom of trainees.
+- We have trained over 100 local teachers since inception across primary and secondary phases including hard to recruit subjects such as science, maths and English in response to local partner needs. - Our Trust school and Teamworks system leaders are active in delivering on the SCITT programme and we utilise specialist subject links to our local HEI (University of Huddersfield) - We are working with over 50 local schools who support local delivery, mentoring and placement - these all gain from partnership professional dialogue and updates specifically through our online platforms. - High quality mentor development programme to drive up standards of teaching and learning beyond the classroom of trainees.